HELOC Loans

 HELOC vs standard secured loan

 A standard secured loan provides the full amount at completion with a fixed or variable rate.
 The rate is typically similar to or lower than a HELOC, and fees are generally lower.
-But interest runs on the full amount from day one, even if the borrower does not need it all immediately.
+But interest runs on the full amount from day one.
 A HELOC suits phased drawdown; a secured loan suits lump-sum needs.
 The HELOC vs lump sum comparator models the cost difference.

 2